trinodb/trino/docs/src/main/sphinx/security/file-system-access-control.rst

 ------------------------------

 The configuration file is specified in JSON format.
-This file is composed of the folowing sections, each of which is a list of rules that are processed in order from top to bottom:
+This file is composed of the following sections, each of which is a list of rules that are processed in order from top to bottom:

 1. ``schemas``